big-data-and-economics/big-data-class-materials/README.md

 - Fork the main problem set repository within 48 hours of the problem set being posted
 - Open problem set data and code within 48 hours of the problem set being posted
 - Work on problem sets in groups, but turn in your own code
-- Post questions about material or problem sets to [GitHub Issues](https://github.com/ECON368-fall2023-big-data-and-economics/big-data-class-materials/issues) unless it is of a private matter (e.g. grades, extensions)
+- Post questions to [GitHub Discussions](https://github.com/orgs/big-data-and-economics/discussions) or page-specific `Issues` unless it is of a private matter (e.g. grades, extensions)
-    - There is a GitHub Issues tab within every problem set that I create, please post questions about problem sets directly to the tab for each problem set
+    - There is a GitHub `Issues` tab within every problem set that I create, please post questions about problem sets directly to the tab for each problem set
-    - If I receive an email with a question that will benefit everyone, I will ask you to post it to GitHub Issues
+    - If I receive an email with a question that will benefit everyone, I will ask you to post it to GitHub Issues/Discussions
     - This is so that everyone can benefit from the answer
     - Also, it will encourage collaboration
 - Use computers in class for class-related activities only